Skip to content

 What happens at the meeting?

-The Chairman will invite you to put the question you have submitted to the Member named on the notice letter.
-You must be at the meeting to ask the question otherwise it will not be dealt with.
+The Chairman will invite you to put the question you have submitted to the councillor named on the notice letter.
+You must be at the meeting to ask the question - otherwise it will not be dealt with.

 After a response is given, the you may ask one brief supplementary question.
 The supplementary question must arise directly out of the original question or reply.